tumaer/SciML/_sources/lecture/rnn.md

 #### Unaligned Sequences

-In the unaligned case we have to learn a mapping from the input-sequence to the output-sequence, where we first have to encode the input sequence into a context vector
+In the unaligned case, we have to learn a mapping from the input sequence to the output sequence, where we first have to encode the input sequence into a context vector

 $$
 c = f_{e}(x_{1:T}),
 $$ (rnn_context_vector)

 using the last state of an RNN or pooping over all states.
-We then generate the output sequence using a decoder RNN, which leads to the so called **encoder-decoder architecture**.
-There exist a plethora of tokenizers to construct the context vectors, and a plethora of decoding approaches such as the greedy decoding shown below.
+We then generate the output sequence using a decoder RNN, which leads to the so-called **encoder-decoder architecture**.
+A plethora of tokenizers exist to construct the context vectors, and a plethora of decoding approaches, such as greedy decoding, are shown below.

 ```{figure} ../imgs/rnn/rnn_seq2seq_translate.png
 ---